29% Complete

 This is harder than it sounds.
 Parents of emotionally intense teens have their own conditioned responses, built over years of difficult interactions.
 Your nervous system has learned that certain tones, facial expressions, or phrases from your teen predict escalation, and it mobilizes accordingly.
 Observation creates a gap between the stimulus and your automatic response.
 That gap is where choice lives.

-Practice for parents: Spend five minutes each morning sitting quietly and observing your breath.
+Spend five minutes each morning sitting quietly and observing your breath.
 When your mind wanders (and it will, quickly), notice where it went and return to the breath.
 This is not relaxation.
 This is training the skill of noticing without following.
 The capacity you build in these quiet five minutes is the same capacity you need at 10 PM when your teen slams their door.

 Describe